iotaledger/introduction-docs/docs/explanations/ledger/nft.md

 ### Minting NFTs within the collection

-NFTs withing the collection must be minted in a way that their _issuer_ is the Collection NFT.
+NFTs within the collection must be minted in a way that their _issuer_ is the Collection NFT.
 Therefore, we include _NFT Output #10_, the freshly minted Collection NFT from Transaction H in Transaction J, and define the _Issuer Feature_ of all minted NFTs to hold the _NFT Address_ of the Collection NFT.